LCC-CIT/CS296N-CourseMaterials/TermProject/CS296N-TermProjectRequirements.md

    - Member: these users can access anything except the pages/features that are only for administrators.
    - Administrator: these users can access everything.

+5. **Consume a Web Service**

+   - At least one page of the site will pull data from a web API&mdash;like a weather forecast or stock prices.

-3. **Security**
+6. **Security**
    Use Zap to test your app.
 Do these tests on your own machine, not on a public web server.

    - Be sure to test your app with yourself logged into the app in a non-admin role.

    - Mitigate any high-priority security risks.
    - Provide a document containing screen shots and notes on mitigation.

-6. Publish to a server
+7. **Publish to a server**

-   Deploy to the CIT departnent's Linux server.
+   - Publish your web app to Azure or some other web host.

-7. **Load testing**
+8. **Load testing**
    Use jMeter to load-test your app.
 Test your web app running on the internet, not   on your development machine.

    - The script should include login and search.